-- This scholarship programme is not available to current Brunel students on a full time or part time undergraduate or postgraduate programme.
-Students on the LBIC programmes and distance learning versions of courses, or the English@Brunel, Pre-sessional English and Intensive Foundation or Premasters courses through the IPLC (International Pathways and Language Centre) are eligible to apply.
+- This scholarship programme is not available to current registered Brunel students on a full time or part time undergraduate or postgraduate programme.
+Students on the LBIC programmes and distance learning versions of courses, or the English@Brunel, Pre-sessional English and Intensive Foundation or Premasters courses through the IPLC (International Pathways and Language Centre).

 - This scholarship programme is not available to those that have been in receipt of a Brunel International Scholarship previously, either as part of current or earlier studies.